lelesgaray/lelesgaray.github.io/_posts/2020-08-01-scorecard.md

 print(breaks)
 ```
 #### WOE transformation
-Now it's time to use the dictionary of WOE-rules and apply them to the original variables in train/test.
+Finally it's time to use the dictionary of WOE-rules and apply them to the original variables in train/test.
 ```python
 bins_adj = sc.woebin(df, 'BAD', breaks_list= breaks, positive = 'bad|0') # change positive to adjust WOE to ln(GOOD / BAD)
 # converting train and test into woe values